What is Heatmap? A Comprehensive Guide.

 How does the heatmap show the data?

-Heatmap follows the data visualization technique and is analyzed using the correlation approach.
-Heatmap uses the color-coding system to show the different data values.
-Heatmap shows the user behavior on the particular webpage of the website.
+The heatmap follows the data visualization technique and is analyzed using the correlation approach.
+It uses a color-coding system to show the different data values.
+The heatmap shows the user behavior on a particular website webpage.

 Your ideal customer waiting to be discovered on your website.

-Treak.io's real-time chat and insight data will help you identify and engage your online visitor and convert them to highly qualified leads.
+riyo.ai's real-time chat and insight data will help you identify and engage your online visitor and convert them to highly qualified companies.
 Install our script and see it for yourself.

 ideal customer logo